powsybl/powsybl-metrix/docs/metrix.md

-generator(id) { // id of the generator which will be managed by Metrix adequacyDownCosts 'ts_cost_down' // Cost of ramping down for the adequacy phase (here a time series name is used) adequacyUpCosts 'ts_cost_up' // Cost of ramping up for the adequacy phase (here a time series name is used) redispatchingDownCosts 10 // Cost of ramping down (preventive) for the OPF simulation (here a fixed value is used) redispatchingUpCosts 100 // Cost of ramping up (preventive) for the OPF simulation (here a fixed value is used) onContingencies 'a','b' // list of contingencies where Metrix can use this generator in (curative) remedial actions }
+generator(id) { // id of the generator which will be managed by Metrix adequacyDownCosts 'ts_cost_down' // Cost of ramping down for the adequacy phase (here a time series name is used) adequacyUpCosts 'ts_cost_up' // Cost of ramping up for the adequacy phase (here a time series name is used) redispatchingDownCosts 10 // Cost of ramping down for the OPF simulation (here a fixed value is used) redispatchingUpCosts 100 // Cost of ramping up for the OPF simulation (here a fixed value is used) redispatchingDownDoctrineCosts 10 // Doctrine cost of ramping down for the OPF simulation (fixed value or time series name) redispatchingUpDoctrineCosts 100 // Doctrine cost of ramping up for the OPF simulation (fixed value or time series name) onContingencies 'a','b' // list of contingencies where Metrix can use this generator in (curative) remedial actions }
 ```